 © 2019, © 2019 Informa UK Limited, trading as Taylor & Francis Group.
 Purpose: Parents of children with intellectual disability often experience heightened levels of psychological distress compared to parents of typically developing children due to increased parenting demands.
 Given these demands, parents may also have difficulty accessing mental health treatment for themselves.
 This research investigated whether parents of children with intellectual disability experience barriers in accessing mental health treatment for themselves related to the increased parenting demands of having a child with an intellectual disability.
 Materials and methods: 80 parents of children with intellectual disability were surveyed about barriers to accessing mental health treatment for themselves and interest in an e-treatment.
 Results: Parents who experienced mental health difficulties were more likely to experience barriers in accessing treatment.
 For parents who had experienced mental health difficulties, cost, arranging childcare, and availability of providers were significant barriers to accessing treatment.
 Older participants were less likely to report cost as a barrier.
 Participants with higher incomes were less likely to report work scheduling as a barrier.
 Participants reported interest in an e-treatment, with younger participants more likely to express interest.
 Conclusions: These preliminary findings suggest that parents of children with intellectual disability experience barriers to accessing treatment.
 Research directions include developing e-treatments for these carers.Implications for rehabilitation Having a child with an intellectual disability is associated with increased parenting demands, and significant stress for parents The results of this survey suggest that for parents who are experiencing mental health difficulties, cost, arranging childcare and availability of providers may act as barriers to accessing treatment for their own mental health concerns Rehabi...

-Grisham, JR, Roberts, L, Cerea, S, Isemann, S, Svehla, J & Norberg, MM 2018, 'The role of distress tolerance, anxiety sensitivity, and intolerance of uncertainty in predicting hoarding symptoms in a clinical sample.', Psychiatry research, vol. 267, pp. 94-101.View/Download from: UTS OPUS or Publisher's site
+Grisham, JR, Roberts, L, Cerea, S, Isemann, S, Svehla, J & Norberg, MM 2018, 'The role of distress tolerance, anxiety sensitivity, and intolerance of uncertainty in predicting hoarding symptoms in a clinical sample.', Psychiatry research, vol. 267, pp. 94-101.View/Download from: Publisher's site

 Hoarding disorder (HD) is characterized primarily by difficulty discarding possessions, leading to severe clutter and significant distress and impairment.
 Although promising psychological treatments have emerged, treating HD remains a clinical challenge.
 A greater understanding of the role of psychological vulnerability factors in predicting hoarding symptoms in a clinical HD sample could further enhance treatments.
 To investigate the role of proposed individual difference factors (i.e., distress tolerance, anxiety sensitivity, intolerance of uncertainty), we administered a diagnostic and self-report battery to 73 individuals diagnosed with HD who were seeking treatment for hoarding at a community clinic.
 Results indicated that when controlling for depression and anxiety symptoms, only distress tolerance predicted the severity of hoarding symptoms.
 Furthermore, meditation analyses revealed that the impact of distress tolerance on hoarding severity was partially mediated by hoarding beliefs.
 These results have important theoretical and clinical implications for HD.

-Hronis, A, Roberts, L & Kneebone, I 2018, 'Assessing the confidence of Australian mental health practitioners in delivering therapy to people with intellectual disability', Intellectual and Developmental Disabilities, vol. 56, no. 3, pp. 202-211.View/Download from: UTS OPUS or Publisher's site
+Hronis, A, Roberts, L & Kneebone, I 2018, 'Assessing the confidence of Australian mental health practitioners in delivering therapy to people with intellectual disability', Intellectual and Developmental Disabilities, vol. 56, no. 3, pp. 202-211.View/Download from: Publisher's site

 © AAIDD.
 Research supports the use of psychological therapies among people with mild to moderate intellectual disability (ID).
 One barrier to people with ID accessing psychological treatments is the confidence of mental health practitioners.
 This article explores the confidence of Australian clinicians in providing therapy to people with ID.
 One hundred and fifty-two psychologists and counselors in Australia completed a survey exploring self-reported confidence when working with clients who have ID and mental health difficulties.
 Clinicians were most confident with generic counseling skills, but less confident with elements of assessments and interventions.
 The use of treatment protocols was endorsed as helpful particularly among those with low confidence.
 This highlights the need for dissemination of treatment guides and training to help increase clinician confidence.